Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: PEP formulation

 \section{PEP formulation}

 We summarize the PEP methodology as presented in \cite{taylor2017smooth} and point out the missing parts to analyze problems involving linear operators.
 As explained, PEP is a framework that analyzes the worst-case behavior of a given optimization method on a given class of functions.
 For example, a typical PEP could be formulated as follows (but a lot of variations exist).
-Given the function class $\mathcal{F}$, the optimization method $\mathcal{M}$ performing $N$ iterations, the initial distance $R$, the classical performance criterion $f(x_N) - f(x^*)$ (objective function accuracy after $N$ iterations) and $[N] =\{1,\ldots,N\}$, the PEP is Solving this problem yields the worst-case performance that the method $\mathcal{M}$ can exhibit on a function of the class $\mathcal{F}$ for the performance criterion $f(x_N) - f(x^*)$.
-Moreover, the maximizer will be an example of worst instance reaching that bound.
-Note that we can use other performance criteria than $f(x_N) - f(x^*)$, e.g. $||x_N - x^*||^2$, $||\nabla f(x_N)||^2$, $\min_{i\in[N]} ||\nabla f(x_i)||^2$, $f( \frac{1}{N}\sum_{i\in[N]} x_i ) - f(x^*)$, etc.\\
+Given the function class $\mathcal{F}$, the optimization method $\mathcal{A}$ performing $N$ iterations, the initial distance $R$, the classical performance criterion $f(x_N) - f(x^*)$ (objective function accuracy after $N$ iterations), and $[N] =\{1,\ldots,N\}$, the PEP is For simplicity, functions in the class $\mathcal{F}$ considered in this example are convex and smooth, so that the optimality condition for $x^*$ is equivalent to stating $\nabla f(x^*)= 0$.